Peeragogy/Peeragogy.github.io/practice.md

 In the future university, maintaining a special President’s Residence would presumably be an undue opulence.
-However it may be appropriate for project facilitators to gather at a University Hall for the primary purpose of working together on the university’s .
+However it may be appropriate for project facilitators to gather at a University Hall for the primary purpose of working together on the university’s **Roadmap**.
 For now, we mostly meet online, and in person less frequently: at cafes, when passing through town, or at conferences.
 In New York alone, there are a million members of meetup.com with similar habits, although they most likely